minios-linux/docs/Kernel-Management.md

 - **Cause:** Incompatible kernel or missing drivers
 - **Solution:**
   - Boot from rescue mode or older kernel
-  - Use minios-kernel to activate a known working kernel
+  - Use `sudo minios-kernel activate <working-version>` to activate a known working kernel
   - Check kernel compatibility with your hardware

 #### **🔄 System Boots Old Kernel**
 - **Cause:** Bootloader configuration not updated properly
 - **Solution:**
-  - Re-run kernel activation: `minios-kernel activate <version>`
+  - Re-run kernel activation: `sudo minios-kernel activate <version>`
   - Check that the kernel was properly packaged and installed

 #### **⚠️ Hardware Not Working After Kernel Change**